ILA Fiscal Policies

 The annual audit report should be presented to the Finance Committee and the executive director by an audit firm.
 It will be the responsibility of the Finance Committee to present the audit report to the Executive Board.

 The audit will be reviewed by the Finance Committee and any recommendations made to the Executive Board by the auditor will be addressed and appropriate action taken within the fiscal year.
-The audit report shall include a review of the treasurer's quarterly reports, shall check compliance with regulatory agency requirements, shall attest to the reliability of the system's internal control, and shall attest to the efficiency of the Executive Office in administering the affairs of the association.
+The audit report shall include a review of the treasurer's quarterly reports, shall check compliance with regulatory agency requirements, shall provide feedback as to the reliability of the system's internal control, and shall provide feedback as to the efficiency of the Executive Office in administering the affairs of the association.

 The day-to-day records of the association shall use the accrual method of accounting.